Data Preparation for Large Language Model

 [7,5,6,4]------------>[5,6,4,0]

-We can observe that the targets are data points shifted by one position from inputs..
-Stride represents the shift of data points.
-We can see that row wise the data points are shifted by 4 numbers.
+We can observe that the targets are data points shifted by one position from inputs.
+We see that row-wise the data points are shifted by 4 numbers.
 [1,3,9,0] then [2,4,6,8] and so on.
+Stride represents the shift of data batch.

 Similarly, the input token_ids of dataset (texts of any documents) are feed to LLM as input:target pairs.
-LLM will be trained to predict the next token_id during pretrain.
+LLM will be trained to predict the next token_id during training.

 Pytorch has Dataset and Dataloader library.
-We will use that for our work and create GPTdatasetV1 class for creating input:target pairs.
+We will use these libraries for our work and create GPTdatasetV1 class for creating input:target pairs.
 For effective represntation of token_ids into smaller floating numbers, token_ids are converted into tensors.

-First, let's create a dataset class for creating input--target pairs from our data. max_length is the window size used in Timeseries.
+First, let's create a dataset class for creating input--target pairs from our data.
+The max_length is simply the window size which is used in timeseries forecasting using RNN or LSTM.

 import torch